MartinMacmillan/jQuery-Lightbox-Plugin/README.md

 # Plugin Usage

-Simply link the lightbox.min.js file to your HTML file, and then, within your script, append the method '.lightbox()' to the DOM element that contains your image gallery.
+Simply link the lightbox.min.js file to your HTML file, and then, within your own script, append the method '.lightbox()' to the DOM element that contains your image gallery.

+The jQuery library is, obviously, a dependency, and must be linked before these files.

 # Optional Paramaters